 “…the young Scot also has a brilliant technique, which he showed in the rousingly-played, but very carefully-formed final movement.”
 Ruhr Nachrichten 2021

 Hugh Mackay (b.
-2000) is a Scottish cellist whose musical life comprises many different areas of performance including chamber music, orchestral playing, and historically informed performance.
+2000) is a young Scottish cellist whose varied musical life comprises chamber music, orchestral playing, historically-informed performance and concerto appearances.
 He has played in leadings festivals including The BBC Proms, Enescu Festival (Bucharest) and Festival Berlioz (France), and venues such as the Royal Albert Hall, Queen Elizabeth Hall, and The Palace of Versailles.

 In 2019, Hugh was part of the Orchestra of the Age of Enlightenment’s Experience Scheme, working with the orchestra throughout 2019 including concerts at the Enescu Festival in Bucharest.
 He has worked with many leading conductors such as Trevor Pinnock, Thomas Adès, Edward Gardner, John Wilson, Masaako Suzuki, Nicholas Collon, and Ryan Wigglesworth.

-Hugh was the co-principal cellist of the National Youth Orchestra of Great Britain, exposing him to the leading British venues as well as recording works by Strauss and Holst for Chandos Records.
+While a member of the National Youth Orchestra of Great Britain, Hugh was exposed to the leading British venues and recorded works by Strauss and Holst for Chandos Records.
 In 2017 he played at the Festival Berlioz in La Côte-Saint-André, France with the NYO, playing Stravinsky’s ‘The Rite of Spring’ under the direction of Gerry Cornelius.